THE PH.D. PROGRAM

 After defending the dissertation prospectus, students pursue their research, often in the archives located in MESAAS regions (and, ideally, with the support of external fellowships).
 They also establish a timeline for the completion of their dissertation chapters.
 It is important to develop a regular schedule for writing, and to stay in close contact with the dissertation sponsor throughout the writing process.

-All post M.Phil. students who are in residence are expected to enroll in the MESAAS Dissertation Colloquium, MDES GR8008, a non-credit course that supports the writing of the dissertation.
+All post M.Phil. students who are in residence are required to enroll in the MESAAS Dissertation Colloquium, MDES GR8008, a non-credit course that supports the writing of the dissertation.
 It provides a forum in which the entire community of MESAAS dissertation writers meets, bridging the department’s different fields and regions of research and serving as a valuable forum for feedback.
 The colloquium convenes regularly, on a schedule that is drawn up at the start of every term, with the oversight of the faculty sponsor(s).
 Each meeting is devoted to the discussion of one or two pre-circulated pieces of work (usually a dissertation chapter).
 Every participant contributes at least one piece of work each year.
 All share in the process of peer review.

 All Post M-Phil students enrolled in the Dissertation Colloquium must participate in weekly meetings, i.e. present chapters/essays and read and give feedback on others’ submissions.
 As with all graduate seminars, registration alone is not acceptable, and nonparticipation will result in a failing grade.
 Students who are abroad on field work or on an external fellowship that includes workshopping their dissertation writing are exempt from participation in the colloquium during that time period.
 All other cases must be discussed with the DGS and approved in advance on a case by case basis.